Fixation in the stochastic Lotka-Volterra model with small fitness trade-offs

 The explicit formula derived from our approximation allows us to quantify the effects of fitness tradeoffs in competition.
 Such tradeoffs are common in nature and result from an inability to simultaneously optimize every fitness trait \cite{Roff2007}.
-Here we considered the tradeoff between growth rate and interspecific competition rate, though the same method used here can be used to analyze other tradeoffs between any number of fitness parameters.
+Here we considered the tradeoff between growth rate and interspecific competition rate, using the tradeoff coupling $\mu=\rho \lambda$, however the same methods could be used to analyze tradeoffs between any number of fitness parameters, or for other tradeoff couplings $\mu=F(\lambda$).
 We showed the tradeoffs do not necessarily have a uniformly beneficial or detrimental effect on fixation probability.
 In particular, Fig \ref{fig:fixProbs} shows that fitness tradeoffs can be beneficial for some range of initial frequency $p$ but harmful for others.
 We argued that this is consistent with the invasion strategy used by {\em Salmonella Typhimurium}, in which the early presence of fast-growing avirulent phenotypes confers a competitive advantage over the host's native commensal bacteria, while a late increase in slow-growing virulent {\em Salmonella} triggers the host's immune response, differentially displacing the commensals, thereby increasing the interspecific competition rate of the {\em Salmonella} population.

-The analysis we performed and approximations we made here are general enough to be applied to a range of problems in which a fast manifold exists and populations differ by small parameter perturbations.
-Recent work on such problems was considered in \cite{Constable2018}.
-A natural question is how much faster must the dynamics be along a fast manifold than along the complementary manifolds.
-If, for example, the Lotka-Volterra system did not quickly approach the manifold $z=2K(f-d)$, then how would the dimension reduction argument affect the accuracy of the resulting probability of fixation?
-Such questions can likely be answered by adapting multi-timescaling methods from continuous time dynamical systems to stochastic models \cite{Keener1995}.
+The analysis and approximations we have presented are general enough to be applied to a range of problems in which a fast manifold exists and populations differ by small parameter perturbations.
+Similar recent work is considered in \cite{Constable2018}.
+As our approximation scheme was based on an ansatz, this approach should be made rigorous to determine error estimates.
+This can likely be done by adapting multi-timescaling methods from dynamical systems to our stochastic model \cite{Keener1995}.